cddwyer/DPPortal/README.md

 point software 'berate_ap' with a captive portal with customisable branding and logo, with multiple sign-in options available, all of which will harvest the credentials entered.

+> [!WARNING]
+> This project is still under development.
+You will notice that files that should be bash scripts are currently plain text files.
+I will save them as .sh files once developed to an acceptably functioning v1.0 and will remove this warning message.

 ## Description